 22. Cambridge College

-Cambridge College offers an online MS in Risk Management and Insurance that is considered as one of the best risk management masters programs in New England and Massachusetts.
-Students must complete coursework to complete 30 credit units choosing from classes like risk management, financial markets, applied quantitative methods, health insurance, property risk assessment, retirement planning, plus a risk management/insurance capstone culminating project.
-Cambridge College’s online learning platform has received awards and accolades for its innovation and accessibility.
-Cambridge College offers rolling admission dates throughout the year.
+Cambridge College offers an online MS in Risk Management and Insurance that is considered one of the best risk management master’s programs in New England and Massachusetts.
+Students must complete coursework to complete 30 credit units choosing from classes like risk management, financial markets, applied quantitative methods, health insurance, property risk assessment, retirement planning, plus a risk management and insurance capstone culminating project.
+Cambridge’s online learning platform has awards and accolades for its innovation and accessibility.
+In addition, the school offers rolling admission dates throughout the year.

-Cambridge College was established in 1971.
-Cambridge College’s curriculum is dedicated to health care management, human services, psychology, education, and counseling.
+Cambridge College opened in 1971.
+The college’s curriculum focuses on health care management, human services, psychology, education, and also counseling.
 The school operates two campuses in western and eastern Massachusetts and another in California.
-Cambridge College is a member school of the servicemembers Opportunity Colleges consortium.
+In addition, it is a member school of the servicemembers Opportunity Colleges consortium.